The-Notebookinator/notebookinator/docs/src/developer_documentation/custom_themes.md

 }
 ```

 Using the constructor gives us access to three variables, `frontmatter`, `body`, and `appendix`.
-These variables are all [arrays](https://typst.app/docs/reference/foundations/array/), which dictionaries which all contain the same information as the `ctx` variables from [this](#creating-the-entries) section, with the addition of a `page-number` field, which is an [integer](https://typst.app/docs/reference/foundations/int/).
+These variables are all [arrays](https://typst.app/docs/reference/foundations/array/), which are dictionaries that all contain the same information as the `ctx` variables from [this](#creating-the-entries) section, with the addition of a `page-number` field, which is an [integer](https://typst.app/docs/reference/foundations/int/).

 With these variables, we can simply loop over each one, and print out another entry in the table of contents each time.